Q: What should I wear on the trip?

 Q: Where does the rafting trip depart from?

-A: Our rafting base is located at the Executive Suites Hotel & Resort at 40900 Tantalus Road in Squamish.
-There is plenty of free parking and a full-service restaurant on site.
+A: Our rafting resort is located at 12825 Squamish Valley Road, in the Squamish Valley.
+There is plenty of free parking on site.

 Q: What if I need a ride to your rafting base?